Skip to Main Content

 California Children's Services Eligible Services for Life-Limiting Conditions

 Hospice care options for children do not fit the traditional adult hospice model.
-Effective January 1, 2019, pediatric palliative care is authorized and managed by the health plan through the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program.
+Pediatric palliative care is authorized and managed by the health plan through the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program.
 This applies to members who meet the eligibility criteria.

 Policy guidelines and directions for authorization of medically necessary services (PDF) related to a CCS life-limiting condition for children who have elected hospice is available on the DHCS website.